cuthbertLab/music21/music21/documentation/source/about/faq.rst

     enable us to increase the number of student programming assistants we employ.
 (Or side-step us and offer a cash bounty on the music21list itself).

+No, you don't understand, I **really** need this feature!

+    If you really need something done in `music21`, we offer paid support by the hour at standard consulting rates.
+Discounts are available for academic researchers/composers who consider the feature so essential as to add authorship credit to the development team.
+Contact `cuthbert@mit.edu` for details and rates.

 3rd-Party Utilities